yaideltg/dowser/README.md

 On this repository, the make configuration in file `CODE/Makearch.linux` already includes `gfortran` as the FORTRAN compiler.
 If you are using another compiler, or in case you are using any other of the available architectures, please modify the line `F77		= f77` inside the corresponding make configuration file to meet your specific situation.

+Also, this code was written back in the day using the K&R C (pre-ANSI) standard.
+An attempt to compile it with a modern C standard results in compilation errors due to old-style function definitions.
+To ignore them, you need to include the flags `-Wno-old-style-definition -std=gnu89` into the `ARCH_COPTS` list of your architecture make file.

+If you are using the Linux architecture, this has already been done for you (see `CODE/Makearch.linux`), otherwise, include them by yourself into the equivalent `CODE/Makearch.[your-architecture]` before attempting to compile the Dowser source code.

 ## Installation

 Once you have downloaded the code get into its folder, and execute the following orders: